dashbird/site/content/blog/Lambda-Metrics.md

 # Lambda Metrics -- Monitoring what matters
 ___
 Even in the simplest of applications the number of events and function calls are many.
-As a DevOp you can't take care of every single factor out there, you need to constrain the number of *relevant* facts and ask the right questions from your system.
+As a DevOps engineer you can't take care of every single factor out there, you need to constrain the number of *relevant* facts and ask the right questions from your system.
 So that when the situation is less than ideal you can troubleshoot in no time.